bajamircea/bajamircea.github.io/_posts/2019-04-14-tdd-limits.markdown

 TDD is a useful tool to have in programming.
 But it has limits.

-Robert C. Martin aka.
+**Robert C. Martin** aka.
 Uncle Bob of 'Clean coder', Agile Manifesto and TDD fame was in town last week, and I was lucky to attend his talk at the local .NET group.
 He was in great form, full of energy.
 The talk covered the evolution of computing from 1940s to present like the hardware, the demographics of programmers and development methodologies.
 In the talk he only touched briefly directly on TDD.
+Instead he did a long parable that painted TDD in pink colours. **His reasoning is faulty and in fact shows the limits of TDD**.
+Despite this I still enjoyed the talk.

 # The case for TDD as a routine